 No. EMDR therapy is a mental health intervention.
 As such, it should only be offered by properly trained and licensed mental health clinicians.
 Our therapists have completed EMDRIA's approved, intensive training program and have sought rigorous clinical consultation post-training.

-Your clinical team at Terradyne will review your individual needs prior to, and upon arrival to assess whether or not you could benefit from EMDR as a primary source of your treatment here at Terradyne.
+Your clinical team at Terradyne will review your individual needs prior to, and upon arrival (within the first several one-on-one sessions) to assess whether or not you could benefit from EMDR as a primary source of your treatment here at Terradyne.
+For some individuals, EMDR may not be a good fit and this will be determined during your sessions with our clinicians.
 If you are interested in specifically seeking EMDR treatment while in our care at our facility, please indicate this during your intake.
 We are happy to accommodate anyone specifically seeking this form of therapy from our therapists.

 Learn about how EMDR therapy works, what it is like, and how widely it is recognized.